simon-ritchie/apysc/docstring_markdowns/apysc/_html/debug_mode.md

 **[Returns]**

 - `result`: bool
-  - If the current debug mode is enabled, True will be returned.
+  - If the current debug mode is enabled, this interface returns True.

 <hr>